carletes/namespaces-in-operation/docs/ch03-more-on-pid-namespaces.md

 (e.g., hardware exceptions, terminal-generated signals such as `SIGTTOU`, and expiration of a timer).

-Signals can also (subject to the usual permission checks) be sent to the PID namespace `init` process by processes in ancestor PID namespaces.
+Signals can also ([subject to the usual permission checks][kill]) be sent to the PID namespace `init` process by processes in ancestor PID namespaces.
 Again, only the signals for which the `init` process has established a handler can be sent, with two exceptions: `SIGKILL` and `SIGSTOP`.
 When a process in an ancestor PID namespace sends these two signals to the `init` process, they are forcibly delivered (and can't be caught).
 The `SIGSTOP` signal stops the `init` process; `SIGKILL` terminates it.
 Since the `init` process is essential to the functioning of the PID namespace, if the `init` process is terminated by `SIGKILL` (or it terminates for any other reason), the kernel terminates all other processes in the namespace by sending them a `SIGKILL` signal.

 Normally, a PID namespace will also be destroyed when its `init` process terminates.
 However, there is an unusual corner case: the namespace won't be